 When is the Best Time to Road Trip From California and Arizona?

 With 284 sunny days per year on average, Southern California is beautiful all year round.
-However, since this road trip through California and Arizona primarily runs through desert climates, it will surely get HOT.
-If at all possible, fall and spring will be the best time to choose, and winter is also very nice – though you may have a few rare rainy days.
+However, since this road trip through California and Arizona primarily runs through desert climates, summer can get HOT.

 Now, onto the Arizona and California road trip!